wozjac/vscode-ui5-api-reference/README.md

 This extension contributes the following settings:

-- `apiURL`: The path to SAPUI5/OpenUI5 version; default is <https://openui5.hana.ondemand.com/1.96.10>
+- `apiURL`: the path to SAPUI5/OpenUI5 version; default is <https://openui5.hana.ondemand.com/1.96.10>
   **Please remember to reload VS Code after changing this setting!**
+- `favorites`: the list of favorites UI5 objects; they can be added via configuration or using the icons in the panel

 ## Release Notes